vincentoleary/My-Resume/cv.md

 *2016 - 2017* **Drexel Community Scholar**
 Lindy Center for Civic Engagement, Drexel University, Philadelphia, PA
-* Coordinated after-school STEM activities for 30+ 3rd and 4th grade students for 5 hours per week
+* Coordinated after-school STEM activities for 30+ students in 3rd and 4th grade for 5 hours per week

 *2014 - 2015* **Guest Instructor**
 College of Arts and Science, Drexel University, Philadelphia, PA
-* Co-developed a new community hybrid course for Drexel University, which combined lectures in the classroom and in the community.
-18 students presented ideas to engage Philadelphia residents on topics of climate change, urban ecology, and public health along the Schuylkill River Walking Trail.
+* Created a new community hybrid course for Drexel University, which combined lectures in the classroom and in the community.
+18 students presented ideas to engage Philadelphia residents on topics of climate change, urban ecology, and public health along the Schuylkill River walking trail.

 *2008 - 2013* **Educator**
 Education Department, Oglebay Good Zoo, Wheeling, WV